EspeoBlockchain/gardener-server/docs/making-requests.rst

 Request types
 =============

-You have at your disposal two types of requests.
-You can use either request, which should fulfill as fast as possible or make a schedule one at some point of time in a future.
+At your disposal you have two types of requests.
+You can use either an instant request, which should fulfill as fast as possible or schedule a delyed request, performed at a specific point of time in the future.

 Instant requests
 ~~~~~~~~~~~~~~~~